-On the other hand, Ayurveda believes that every individual being different, its best to exercise until you do not get out of breath and have to mouth breathe.
+On the other hand, Ayurveda believes that every individual is different, it's best to exercise until you do not get out of breath and have to mouth breathe.
 This is your Bal-ar-dha or half strength.
 You have to stop at this point and start again later after a period ofrest.
 Slowly, this threshold level increases.
-This way while breathing deeply through your nose you are allowing the ‘Prana’ reach the remotest parts of the lungs, inducing a sense of relaxation at the level of body tissues.
+This way while breathing deeply through your nose you are allowing the ‘Prana’ to reach the remotest parts of the lungs, inducing a sense of relaxation at the level of body tissues.

 If you push the body too much you end up taking short breaths from the mouth.
 Ayurveda explains that this generates stress in the body tissues (every cell of the body has a mind of its own as per Vedic Philosophy).

 1. Breathing exercises to increase the flow of Prana (Life Force).

 2. Meditation or deep relaxation to create a balance between internal self & external world and allow the body to repair and mind to attain happiness and ultimately a state of permanent bliss.